bigskysoftware/htmx/www/content/essays/mvc.md

 > The problem with returning HTML (and not JSON) from your server is that you'd probably also like to serve mobile
 > apps and don't want to duplicate your API

-I have outlined in [another essay](@/essays/splitting-your-apis.md) that I think you should split your JSON API & your hypermedia API up into separate components.
+I have already outlined in [another essay](@/essays/splitting-your-apis.md) that I think you should split your JSON API & your hypermedia API up into separate components.

-In that essay I explicitly recommend duplicating your API, in order to disentangle your "churny" web application API endpoints (that are HTML) and your stable, regular & expressive JSON Data API.
+In that essay I explicitly recommend "duplicating" (to an extent) your API, in order to disentangle your "churny" web application API endpoints that return HTML from your stable, regular & expressive JSON Data API.

-I think that in my discussions so far I have failed to communicate one major background concept: the [Model/View/Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) pattern.
+In looking back at conversations I've had around this idea with people, I think that I have been assuming familiarity with a pattern that, perhaps, many people are as deeply familiar with as I am: the [Model/View/Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) pattern.

 ## An MVC Intro

-I was a little shocked to discover [in a recent podcast](https://www.youtube.com/watch?v=9H5VK9vJ-aw) that many younger web developers don't have much experience with MVC, perhaps due to the Front-end/Back-end split that occurred when Single Page Applications became the norm.
+I was a little shocked to discover [in a recent podcast](https://www.youtube.com/watch?v=9H5VK9vJ-aw) that many younger web developers just don't have much experience with MVC.

+This is perhaps due to the Front-end/Back-end split that occurred when Single Page Applications became the norm.

 MVC is a simple pattern that predates the web and can be used in programs nearly any program that offer a graphical interface.